Strong staff presence in King’s Birthday Honours list

 He established the country’s first Māori Media degree and devised a major scholarship for Māori and Pacific students.
 He held many other senior roles at AUT including pro vice-chancellor for Māori Advancement from 2004 to 2024 and pro vice-chancellor for Learning and Teaching from 2009 to 2019.

-He has continued to hold numerous board roles, including chairing the Māori Patents Advisory Committee since 2014, and as a director of the Auckland Philharmonic Orchestra since 2018.
+He has continued to hold numerous board roles, including chairing the Māori Patents Advisory Committee since 2014, and being a member of the Auckland Philharmonia Board since 2018.

 He was a member of the Royal Society of New Zealand’s first three Centre of Research Excellence (CoRE) Fund committees and is a board member of Ngā Pae o te Māramatanga, the Māori CoRE hosted by the University of Auckland.